wynnewu-project/admin-table-page/README.md

 <script setup>
 import { AdminTablePage } from "admin-table-page";
-import "admin-table-page/lib/style.css";
+// Only one of the following two style files needs to be imported
+// If you don't want to change the theme of element-plus import "admin-table-page/lib/style.css";
+// If you custom your element-plus theme import "admin-table-page/style/index.scss";
 import { getDataApi } from "@/api/data";

 const columns = [{